RealTrippR/Error-Correction/README.md

 # Error-Correction-WIP
-Program does not support double parity bits
+Not that this program does not support double parity bits